29 September 1929 - 1 April 2018

 Professor Ian Brown.
 ASLS

-In addition to a large number of drama scripts [1967-1987] for educational film, television and radio, work completed includes:
+In addition to a large number of drama scripts [1967-1987] for educational film, television and radio, Hector's work includes: